pajaskowiak/dbcv/README.md

 The Matlab source code from this repository is from Davoud Moulavi and Pablo A. Jaskowiak.

-You can also find an implementation of DBCV in the R Package [clusterConfusion](https://github.com/pajaskowiak/clusterConfusion)
+You can also find an implementation of DBCV in the R Package [clusterConfusion](https://github.com/pajaskowiak/clusterConfusion).

+If you find any bugs or problems, please, get in touch.